 Take it easy at the lower Murray River, around Wentworth, an area free from rapids and suitable for beginners.
 Hire a canoe and soak up the calming river atmosphere as you paddle past red gums.
 Pull into shady riverside clearings for a bush picnic or a spot of fishing.

 Venture into the depths of the Barmah Forest near Echuca Moama.
 Cruise through the calm waters of the floodplains to the serene sounds of native birds and frogs.
-The best time to take this route is in spring, when the river floods and you can weave through the trees.
+Visit in spring, when the river floods, and paddle your way through the trees.
+Not sure where to start?
+Choose from one of the four designated Murray River canoe trails, which all have easy water access.

-Experience the otherworldly beauty of Lake Mulwala on a guided kayak tour and cool down at one of the sandy river beaches off Gunbower Creek, just west of Echuca.
-Follow the recreational trail at Safe's Lagoon on Gunbower Island, approximately 6 kilometres from Koondrook.
-Spot the native birds and try to reel in a famous Murray cod before heading towards Mildura, where the Hattah-Kulkyne National Park and Kings Billabong offer excellent canoeing options.
+Discover the otherworldly beauty of Lake Mulwala on a guided kayak tour and cool off on sandy river beaches off Gunbower Creek.
+Follow the recreational trail at Safe's Lagoon on Gunbower Island to spot the native birds and try to reel in a famous Murray cod.
+Next stop, Mildura, where the Hattah-Kulkyne National Park and Kings Billabong offer excellent canoeing options.